microsoft/nni/docs/en_US/Compression/v2_pruning_algo.rst

 Slim pruner adds sparsity regularization on the scaling factors of batch normalization (BN) layers during training to identify unimportant channels.
 The channels with small scaling factor values will be pruned.

-For more details, please refer to `'Learning Efficient Convolutional Networks through Network Slimming' <https://arxiv.org/pdf/1708.06519.pdf>`__\.
+For more details, please refer to `Learning Efficient Convolutional Networks through Network Slimming <https://arxiv.org/abs/1708.06519>`__\.

 Useage
 ^^^^^^